 Time Slotted Channel Hopping (TSCH) is among the Medium Access Control (MAC) schemes defined in the IEEE 802.15.4-2015 standard.
 TSCH aims to guarantee high-level network reliability by keeping nodes time-synchronised.
 In order to ensure successful communication between a sender and a receiver, the latter starts listening shortly before the expected time of a MAC layer frame’s arrival.
 The offset between the time a node starts listening and the estimated time of frame arrival is called guard time and it aims to reduce the probability of missed frames due to clock drift.
 In this paper, we investigate the impact of the guard time length on network performance.
 We identify that, when using the 6TiSCH minimal schedule, the most significant cause of energy consumption is idle listening during guard time.
 Therefore, we perform empirical optimisations on the guard time to maximise the energy-efficiency of a TSCH link.
 Our experiments, conducted using the Contiki OS, show that optimal guard time configuration can reduce energy consumption by up to 40\%, without compromising network reliability.

 G. Margelis, X. Fafoutis, R. Piechocki, G. Oikonomou, T. Tryfonas, P. Thomas, "Practical Limits of the Secret Key-Capacity for IoT Physical Layer Security", in Proc.
-IEEE World Forum on Internet of Things (WF-IoT), 2016
+IEEE WF-IoT, 2016

 The confidentiality of communications in the Internet of Things (IoT) is critical, with cryptography being currently the most widely employed method to achieve it.
 Establishing cryptographically secure communication links between two transceivers requires the pre-agreement on some key, unknown to an external attacker.
 In recent years there has been growing interest for techniques that generate a shared random key through observation of the channel and its effects on the exchanged messages.
 The maximum length of that key is characterised by the Mutual Information (MI) between the observations of the two radios.
 In this work we examine the practical limits of the MI of off-the-shelf transceivers communicating through the IEEE 802.15.4 specification in an indoor office environment, and calculate the secret-key capacity, that is, the maximum length of an extracted secret-key in the presence of an eavesdropper.
 Furthermore, we study how using groups of observations can affect the MI and both analytically and experimentally prove that grouping observations leads to better results and an increased key-capacity.